ed00m/the-economist/README.md

 # the-economist

-> the-economist is a prototype python service. development with Flask and Restful library
+> the-economist is a prototype python service
+> This example has two main resources that create the following endpoints:
+> * GET / || /health > return a Restful** response, status code 200, and others params
+> * GET /alive/ || /alive/* > return a response with Flask/app info and status code 200

 # Google Kubernetes Engine